NaddiyaSheraz/Assignment_1_js/README.md

  # JavaScript Assignment

-This repository contains a JavaScript assignment focused on variable declaration and naming rules.
-The assignment demonstrates how to declare variables, distinguish between legal and illegal variable names, and understand the rules for naming variables in JavaScript.
+This repository contains a series of JavaScript exercises demonstrating basic variable declaration, assignment, and usage.